Ghini/ghini.github.io/_posts/2019-06-13-deploy-on-ghini.me.md

 schema, that is to run the server on a "high" port, have the port open only for local requests, and to handle the outside communication with `nginx`.

-Right, let's assume we are doing the `cuaderno` site, on port `8088`.
+Right, let's assume we are doing the `cuaderno` site, letting it listen on port `8088`.
 We create the `ghini/settings_cuaderno.py` file, specifying the `RUNSERVER_PORT` and from there we refer to the `cuaderno` database, possibly like this:

 ```
 DATABASES = {